thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 changes that successfully went through all stages of the deployment pipeline, and that have been thoroughly tested, get into production.

 How is that meeting quality?
 It starts with the execution of unit tests which are the expression of how engineers have understood functionality.
-It is followed with the execution of the automated acceptance tests which are the expression of how the [three amigos](https://www.agileconnection.com/article/three-amigos-strategy-developing-user-stories) understood the functionality.
+It is followed by the execution of the automated acceptance tests which are the expression of how the [three amigos](https://www.agileconnection.com/article/three-amigos-strategy-developing-user-stories) understood the functionality.
 It continues with the manual exploratory testing which uncovers more unknowns that feed into improving unit tests and automated acceptance tests.
 If any of these tests fail, it blocks the release candidate because it does not meet the value that matters to someone, the user.

 ### It allows us to keep mainline stable